qdrddr/damien-ai-4friends/mcp/README.md

 # 🧠 Learning Lesson: Getting Started with MCP

-- **SuperGateway** - Converts between STDIO and HTTP-based transports (SSE, StreamableHttp, WebSockets) **Before diving into the practical setup, make sure to read this essential [article](https://medium.com/qdrddr/0c02f3915867) that covers the basics of MCP.** The concepts explained in the article will help you understand the practical steps in this guide.
+- **Before diving into the practical setup, make sure to read this essential [article](https://medium.com/qdrddr/0c02f3915867) that covers the basics of MCP.** The concepts explained in the article will help you understand the practical steps in this guide.

 ## 🚀 What You'll Learn